joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

 - **Web Application Firewall (WAF)**

-  - Specifically designed to protect web applications, focused on HTTP/HTTPS inspection.
+  - Specifically psrotect web applications, focused on HTTP/HTTPS inspection.
   - Defends against common web threats like SQL injection, XSS, and CSRF.
   - Operates at the application layer (Layer 7) of the OSI model.